aibasel-teaching/krummstab/README.md

 ## Config File Details

+### Setting Up Shared Config File
+- References for the structure of the file can be found in the `tests` directory.
+- You should be able to get the list of students as an Excel file from ADAM: course page > tab 'Content' ('Inhalt') > exercise page > tab 'Submissions and Grades' ('Abgaben und Noten') > 'Grades View' ('Notenübersicht') > button 'Export (Excel)' at top of page.
+You can then run the shell script `scripts/xlsx-to-config.sh` with the downloaded file as input to get a student list in JSON format as a starting point for the shared config file.

 ### Individual Settings
 - `tutor_name`: ID of the tutor, this must match with either an element of